jorgenskogmo/shoelace/docs/tutorials/integrating-with-nextjs.md

 ## Instructions

-To get started using Shoelace with NextJS, the following packages must be installed.
+To get started using Klik with NextJS, the following packages must be installed.

 ```bash
 yarn add @shoelace-style/shoelace @shoelace-style/shoelace copy-webpack-plugin next-compose-plugins next-transpile-modules